DamienBraillard/PiTFTDomoPanel/README.md

 dtparam=i2c_arm=on
 ```

-Then enable the overly for the PiTFT display by adding the following lines at the end of the file.
+Then enable the overlay for the PiTFT display by adding the following lines at the end of the file.
 The first line sets the communication speed to 32Mhz, reduce to 16Mhz if your screen behaves strangly.
 It also sets the refresh speed to 25 frames per seconds which is enough in our case.
 The second line performs a screen rotation of 270° then adapts the touch screen so that it matches the display.
 It maches the layout of the TFT in the box created for the project but feel free to tweak this.
 ```